Totalvery/totalvery/readme.md

 - Using React to build frontend
 - Using Bootstrap for frontend design and development
 - Learning how to use Javascript, HTML and CSS
+- Learning how to use the Python Requests libary to get information
+- Using Django REST Framework to build API
+- Connecting MongoDB with Django for better performance

 ## Author